behnamasadi/cpp_tutorials/docs/class_special_member_functions.md

 ## Examples
-Certainly!
 Let's go through examples for each of the special member functions in C++:

 ### 1. Default Constructor
 ```cpp